TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 This recipe will be smaller than the previous ones and similar to the second one.
 But I just want to show that we can do such tricks.

-We are going to improve prev example by adding a more flexible way to pass the API key.
+We are going to improve the previous example by adding a more flexible way to pass the API key.
 Assume that for authentication we need two tokens: app id and app secret.
 And we want to operate them as one structure.
-Usually, in such cases, developers take them as two separate strings and then create one structure based on those strings.
-But we a smarter and know how to use commands:
+Usually, in such cases, developers treat them as two separate strings and then create a single structure based on those strings.
+But we are smarter and know how to use commands:

 ```rust
 #[derive(Debug, Clone, Args)]